tarwn/lessthandot-hugo/blogs/content/posts/2018-04-17-adding-twitter-authentication-to-an-asp-net-core-2-site-w-cosmos-db.md

 ```

-And a view that collects a username (for display purposes) once they&#8217;ve authenticated with Twitter.
+And a view that collects a username (for display purposes) once they've authenticated with Twitter.

 Then we can add the 3 endpoints to start the twitter `Challenge`, extract the details and feed them into the Registration form, then complete the Registration and log the user in for the first time: